HL7/cimi-vital-signs/input/pagecontent/profiles.md

 			</tr>
 			<tr>
 			  <td><a href="StructureDefinition-bp-device.html">Blood Pressure Device</a></td>
-			  <td>A profile of teh Device resource used specifically for blood pressure devices and includes an extension for blood pressure cuff size.</td>
+			  <td>A profile of the Device resource used specifically for blood pressure devices and includes an extension for blood pressure cuff size.</td>
 			</tr>
 			<tr>
 			  <td><a href="StructureDefinition-height.html">Body Height</a></td>
-			  <td>The measurement in centimeters or feet an inches from the top of the head to the heel, usually while standing.</td>
+			  <td>The measurement in centimeters or feet and inches from the top of the head to the heel, usually while standing.</td>
 			</tr>
 			<tr>
 			  <td><a href="StructureDefinition-body-length.html">Body Length</a></td>